NotNite/RNSReloaded/RnsReloaded.FuzzyMechanicPack/README.md

     trgBinary: which players will get buffs
     eraseDelay: how long until the pattern ends and players are no longer buffed
     timeBetween: duration that must pass before a player can be re-buffed, to prevent spamming
+    element: put the damaging pattern name here, for example colormatch_activate to filter only hits by that pattern.
+Not sure how this works with projectiles...
+    extraHit: set to false to disable damage by affected collisions

 ## Bullet Delete